-If a macro has an element in this variable, TeX-parse-macro will use its value to decided what to do, whatever the value of the variable TeX-insert-braces.
+If a macro has an element in this variable, AUCTEX will use its value to decide what to do, whatever the value of the variable TeX-insert-braces.

-Completions work because AUCT_EX can analyze $T{E}X$ files, and store symbols in Emacs Lisp files for later retrieval.
-See Section 5.5 [Automatic], page 76, for more information.
+Completions work because AUCTEX can analyze TEX files, and store symbols in Emacs Lisp files for later retrieval.
+See Section 5.5 [Automatic], page 78, for more information.

-AUCT_EX distinguishes normal and expert macros.
+AUCTEX distinguishes normal and expert macros.
 By default, it will offer completion only for normal commands.
 This behavior can be controlled using the user option TeX-complete-expert-commands.